balderdashy/sails-docs/reference/Security/CSRF.md

 See the docs on [CSRF configuration](/#/documentation/reference/Configuration/CSRF.html) for examples of accessing the CSRF token within both a traditional multi-page web application and a single-page-application.

+### Notes

+> + For most developers and organizations, CSRF attacks need only be a concern if you allow users to log into/securely access your Sails backend from the browser.
+If you _don't_ (e.g. users only access the secured sections from your native iOS or Android app), it is possible you don't need to enable CSRF protection.
+Why?
+Because technically, the common CSRF attack discussed on this page is only _possible_ in scenarios where users use the _same client application_ (e.g. Chrome) to access different web services (e.g. Chase.com, Horrible-Hacker-Site.com.)

 <docmeta name="uniqueID" value="CSRF300312">